Inclusion and Diversity Reference Panel

 Troy Roderick has specialised in Diversity & Inclusion for around 20 years, joining Telstra in April 2007.
 He is a member of the Australian Human Rights Commission’s Working Group on Cultural Diversity & Inclusive Leadership; the Advisory Council for the “Diversity and Inclusion in Asia Network” of Community Business; and the global Expert Community of Catalyst’s Research Centre for Corporate Practice.

 Roderick is also an active White Ribbon Ambassador and the Executive Ambassador of Catalyst Australia.

-In 2015 and 2016, Troy was recognised in The Economist’s Global Diversity List “Top 50 diversity professionals in industry”.
+In 2015 and 2016, Roderick was recognised in The Economist’s Global Diversity List “Top 50 diversity professionals in industry”.